Required Minimum Distributions

-Be sure to review the Secure Act of 2019 update.
-To avoid confusion, all RMD start dates have been updated in the text to reflect the change to age 72.
+Be sure to review the January 8, 2020 update due to the Secure Act of 2019.
+To avoid confusion, all RMD start dates have been updated in this text to reflect the change to age 72.

 Many people accumulate assets for their later years in retirement accounts, such as an Individual Retirement Account (IRA) or an employer plan (401(k), 403(b), etc.) due to the fact that investment gains are not taxed while they remain in the account, and some or all of their contributions to the account are made before their income taxes are computed.